Emilie du Chatelet and Euler: A Rare Convergence on the Hypotheses of Physics: Euler's Derivation of Vis Viva, Momentum, and Effectiveness (Energy) of Motion

-The following letters written by Euler to the Marquise du Châtelet are preserved at the Leningrad Archive of the Soviet Academy of Sciences.
-These letters were published in a volume edited by Smirnov (1963) in the original French language, annotated and translated into Russian.
-The letters to Châtelet are preserved in a file containing copies of Euler’s epistle to Clairaut from the same period.
+The following letters are preserved at the Leningrad Archive of the Soviet Academy of Sciences in a file containing copies of Euler's epistle to Clairaut for the same period.
+These letters were published in a volume edited by Smirnov (1963) in the original French language and translated into Russian.

 Letter 1 – Euler to Châtelet (19 February 1740)